mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-cluster/dcos-cluster-list/index.md

 navigationTitle:  dcos cluster list
 title: dcos cluster list
 menuWeight: 3
-excerpt: Listing the clusters that are connected to the DC/OS CLI
+excerpt: List the clusters that are connected to the DC/OS CLI

 enterprise: false